aussieaddons/plugin.video.abc_iview/README.markdown

 ABC iView plugin for XBMC
 ================================

 This plugin provides a simple list of available programs from the ABC iView web site, and allows you to stream them with.

 The content is only available with Australia, or you can apparently use sites like Unblock-US, UnoTelly or Tunlr.net (free). or your own VPN solution which terminates in with an AU IP address.

+We now support streaming using both RTMP (old) and HTTP (new).
+In some cases the RTMP stream can crash XBMC, especially for older versions of XBMC.
+HTTPS streaming support is still new, but is probably more reliable and recommended.
+You can switch your streaming method from the addon settings.

 This plugin wouldn't be possible without the great work on python-iview from Jeremy Visser.